Peri Bearman

 Peri J. Bearman (born 1953) is an academic scholar of Islamic law.
 She was the associate director of the Islamic Legal Studies Program at Harvard Law School.
-She is also currently the editor-in-chief and Islam section editor for the Journal of the American Oriental Society (JAOS).
+She is also currently the editor-in-chief and Islam section editor for the Journal of the American Society for Premodern Asia (JASPA).

 Life

 Peri Bearman took degrees in Arabic and Islamic studies from the University of Leiden.
 She was the Islamic Studies acquisitions editor at Brill Publishers from 1990–1997 during which time she founded the journal Islamic Law and Society, the reference works Encyclopaedia of the Qurʾān and Encyclopedia of Women and Islamic Cultures, the series Studies in Islamic Law and Society, and numerous other projects that came into being after her departure for Harvard.
 She was a member of the editorial board of the second edition of the Encyclopaedia of Islam.